sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 ### JoinStrategy

 Join strategies are good for filtering by one-to-many or one-to-one relations.
-It joins relation table by given `onclause`.
+It joins table by given `onclause`.
-If a relation with the same `onclause` has already been joined it will not be joined twice.
+If a table with the same `onclause` has already been joined it will not be joined twice.

 - `model` - a model or table which you want to join.
 - `oncaluse` - an onclause expression that will be used for the join.
+- `is_outer` - if True, generate `LEFT OUTER` join.
+Default False.
+- `is_full` - if True, generate `FULL OUTER` join.
+Default False.

 #### Usage